GitbookIO/javascript/loops/while.md

 ---

-Create using a while-loop a variable named `message` which equals the concatenation of integers (0, 1, 2, ...) as long as its length (`message.length`) is less than 100.
+Using a while-loop, create a variable named `message` that equals the concatenation of integers (0, 1, 2, ...) as long as its length (`message.length`) is less than 100.

 ```js
 var message = "";